speakeasy-api/openapi-directory/SDKs/amazonaws.com/appmesh/2019-01-25/java/README.md

 * `createMesh` - <p>Creates a service mesh.</p> <p> A service mesh is a logical boundary for network traffic between services that are represented by resources within the mesh.
 After you create your service mesh, you can create virtual services, virtual nodes, virtual routers, and routes to distribute traffic between the applications in your mesh.</p> <p>For more information about service meshes, see <a href="https://docs.aws.amazon.com/app-mesh/latest/userguide/meshes.html">Service meshes</a>.</p>
 * `createRoute` - <p>Creates a route that is associated with a virtual router.</p> <p> You can route several different protocols and define a retry policy for a route.
 Traffic can be routed to one or more virtual nodes.</p> <p>For more information about routes, see <a href="https://docs.aws.amazon.com/app-mesh/latest/userguide/routes.html">Routes</a>.</p>
 * `createVirtualGateway` - <p>Creates a virtual gateway.</p> <p>A virtual gateway allows resources outside your mesh to communicate to resources that are inside your mesh.
 The virtual gateway represents an Envoy proxy running in an Amazon ECS task, in a Kubernetes service, or on an Amazon EC2 instance.
 Unlike a virtual node, which represents an Envoy running with an application, a virtual gateway represents Envoy deployed by itself.</p> <p>For more information about virtual gateways, see <a href="https://docs.aws.amazon.com/app-mesh/latest/userguide/virtual_gateways.html">Virtual gateways</a>. </p>
 * `createVirtualNode` - <p>Creates a virtual node within a service mesh.</p> <p> A virtual node acts as a logical pointer to a particular task group, such as an Amazon ECS service or a Kubernetes deployment.
 When you create a virtual node, you can specify the service discovery information for your task group, and whether the proxy running in a task group will communicate with other proxies using Transport Layer Security (TLS).</p> <p>You define a <code>listener</code> for any inbound traffic that your virtual node expects.
 Any virtual service that your virtual node expects to communicate to is specified as a <code>backend</code>.</p> <p>The response metadata for your new virtual node contains the <code>arn</code> that is associated with the virtual node.
 Set this value to the full ARN; for example, <code>arn:aws:appmesh:us-west-2:123456789012:myMesh/default/virtualNode/myApp</code>) as the <code>APPMESH_RESOURCE_ARN</code> environment variable for your task group's Envoy proxy container in your task definition or pod spec.
 This is then mapped to the <code>node.id</code> and <code>node.cluster</code> Envoy parameters.</p> <note> <p>By default, App Mesh uses the name of the resource you specified in <code>APPMESH_RESOURCE_ARN</code> when Envoy is referring to itself in metrics and traces.
 You can override this behavior by setting the <code>APPMESH_RESOURCE_CLUSTER</code> environment variable with your own name.</p> </note> <p>For more information about virtual nodes, see <a href="https://docs.aws.amazon.com/app-mesh/latest/userguide/virtual_nodes.html">Virtual nodes</a>.
 You must be using <code>1.15.0</code> or later of the Envoy image when setting these variables.
-For more information aboutApp Mesh Envoy variables, see <a href="https://docs.aws.amazon.com/app-mesh/latest/userguide/envoy.html">Envoy image</a> in the AWS App Mesh User Guide.</p>
+For more information aboutApp Mesh Envoy variables, see <a href="https://docs.aws.amazon.com/app-mesh/latest/userguide/envoy.html">Envoy image</a> in the App Mesh User Guide.</p>
 * `createVirtualRouter` - <p>Creates a virtual router within a service mesh.</p> <p>Specify a <code>listener</code> for any inbound traffic that your virtual router receives.
 Create a virtual router for each protocol and port that you need to route.
 Virtual routers handle traffic for one or more virtual services within your mesh.
 After you create your virtual router, create and associate routes for your virtual router that direct incoming requests to different virtual nodes.</p> <p>For more information about virtual routers, see <a href="https://docs.aws.amazon.com/app-mesh/latest/userguide/virtual_routers.html">Virtual routers</a>.</p>
 * `createVirtualService` - <p>Creates a virtual service within a service mesh.</p> <p>A virtual service is an abstraction of a real service that is provided by a virtual node directly or indirectly by means of a virtual router.
 Dependent services call your virtual service by its <code>virtualServiceName</code>, and those requests are routed to the virtual node or virtual router that is specified as the provider for the virtual service.</p> <p>For more information about virtual services, see <a href="https://docs.aws.amazon.com/app-mesh/latest/userguide/virtual_services.html">Virtual services</a>.</p>
 * `deleteGatewayRoute` - Deletes an existing gateway route.